 Bachelor's degree.
 Enrollment is open to applicants regardless of academic major or profession.

-Applicants elect to enroll in either a Master of Arts in Teaching (MAT) degree in the Biological Sciences or a Master of Arts (MA) degree in Zoology (see program details).
+Applicants elect to enroll in either a Master of Arts in Teaching (MAT) degree in the Biological Sciences or a Master of Arts (MA) degree in Biology (see program details).
 MA and MAT candidates go through the Global Field Program together.